-Via our new GP Portal, GPs can view mental health information films that have been produced specifically for GPs by SPMHS.
-Each film has been approved for 1 External CPD credit for Professional Competence, by The Irish College of General Practitioners.Access the portal
+Through our GP Portal, GPs can view mental health information films that have been produced specifically for GPs by SPMHS.
+Each film has been approved for 1 External Continuous Professional Development (CPD) credit for Professional Competence by the Irish College of General Practitioners.Access the portal

 After creating your account, in order to watch the films within the portal, an enrolment key will be required.

 Please email us to receive the key.

-The films currently available to view online via our GP Portal are:
+The films currently available to view online through our GP Portal are: